-In this case, the Supreme Court held that held that the Office of the Chief Justice of India is a ‘public authority’ under the Right to Information Act, 2005 (RTI Act) – enabling the disclosure of information such as the Judges personal assets.
+In this case, the Supreme Court held that the Office of the Chief Justice of India is a ‘public authority’ under the Right to Information Act, 2005 (RTI Act) – enabling the disclosure of information such as the Judge's personal assets.
 In this case, the Court discussed the privacy impact of such disclosure extensively, including in the context of Puttaswamy.
-The Court found that the right to information and right to privacy are at an equal footing, and that there was no requirement to take a view that one right trumps the other.
-The Court stated that the proportionality test laid down in Puttaswamy should be used by the Information Officer to balance the two rights, and also found that the RTI Act itself has sufficient procedural safeguards built in, to meet this test in the case of disclosure of personal information.
+The Court found that the right to information and right to privacy are at an equal footing and that there was no requirement to take a view that one right trumps the other.
+The Court stated that the proportionality test laid down in Puttaswamy should be used by the Information Officer to balance the two rights, and also found that the RTI Act itself has sufficient procedural safeguards built-in, to meet this test in the case of disclosure of personal information.

 X vs. State of Uttarakhand and Ors., 2019 (Uttarakhand High Court)